-In formulating its vision for the energy sector, the NDP took as a point of reference the Integrated Resource Plan (IRP) 2010-2030, which was promulgated in March 2011.
-The IRP is an electricity infrastructure development plan based on the least-cost electricity supply and demand balance, taking into account security of supply and the environment (minimize negative emissions and water usage).
+The IRP is an electricity infrastructure development plan based on least-cost electricity supply and demand balance, taking into account security of supply and the environment (minimize negative emissions and water usage).

-At the time of promulgation, it was envisaged that the IRP would be a "living plan" that will be revised frequently by the then Department of Energy (DoE).
+At the time of promulgation, it was envisaged that the IRP would be a "living plan" to be revised regularly.

-The promulgated IRP 2010-2030 identified the preferred generation technology required to meet the expected demand growth up to 2030.
+The promulgated IRP 2010-2030 identified the preferred generation technology required to meet expected demand growth up to 2030.
 It incorporated government objectives such as affordable electricity, reduced greenhouse gas (GHG) emissions, reduced water consumption, diversified electricity generation sources, localisation and regional development.

-Following the promulgation of the IRP 2010-2030, the DoE implemented the IRP, through Ministerial Determinations, in line with Section 34 of the Electricity Regulation, 2006 (Act No. 4 of 2006).
-These Ministerial Determinations gave effect to the planned infrastructure by facilitating the procurement of the required electricity capacity.
+Following the promulgation of the IRP 2010-2030, implementation followed in line with Ministerial Determinations issued under Section 34 of the Electricity Regulation (Act No. 4) of 2006.
+The Ministerial Determinations give effect to planned infrastructure by facilitating the procurement of the required electricity capacity.